 After the Ceremony, Serena Joy tells Offred to get out of the room.
 Offred knows the surrogate copulation humiliates Serena Joy, and she wonders which of them has it worse.
 However, Serena Joy takes out her hatred and frustration on Offred, who has had no say in the matter.
 Serena Joy’s attitude shows her self-centeredness as well as her mastery of blaming other women for her own problems.

+“Look,” she says.
+She brings her free hand from behind her back.
+It’s her cloak she’s holding, the winter one.
+“There was lipstick on it,” she says.
 “How could you be so vulgar?
-I told him…” She drops the cloak, she’s holding something else, her hand all bone.
+I told him …” She drops the cloak, she’s holding something else, her hand all bone.
 She throws that down as well.
 The purple sequins fall, slithering down over the step like snakeskin, glittering in the sunlight.
 “Behind my back,” she says.
 “You could have left me something.”
 Does she love him, after all?
+She raises her cane.
+I think she is going to hit me, but she doesn’t.
+“Pick up that disgusting thing and get to your room.
+Just like the other one.
+A slut.
+You’ll end up the same.”

 After Offred goes to Jezebel’s with the Commander, Serena Joy confronts Offred with the evidence of their physical intimacy.
 She has found lipstick smudged on the cloak that Offred wore and figured out what happened.
 As Offred notes, Serena Joy’s sense of betrayal suggests she feels something for the Commander.
 However, rather than confronting the Commander, who she knows initiated the trip, Serena reprimands Offred, who had no say in the matter.
 In Gilead, even women play a role in perpetuating a world where men are never held accountable.